Jun 2, 2021, 1:47:18 PM CDT Dec 16, 2024, 7:59:01 AM CST

 Eventually, your once teeny tiny child will outgrow their car seat.
 But that doesn't mean they are ready to travel in a car like an adult with only a seat belt.
 A booster seat helps the seat belt fit your child properly and keeps them safe in case of a car crash.
 In fact, children are 45% safer in a booster seat as opposed to a seat belt alone.

-But since there is no specific age that determines when a child can use a booster seat, it's not always clear when it's time to make the switch.
+But since there is no specific age that determines when a child can sit in a booster seat, it's not always clear when it's time to make the switch.
 See our recommended booster seat guidelines to make sure you don't switch too soon.

 What is the difference between car seats and booster seats?